eclipsesource/tabris-js-docs/docs/latest/widget-basics.md

 });
 ```

 Even if a property is not explicitly supported by the widget it can still be set and fire appropriate change events.
-This can be used to attach arbitrary data to a widget. *Note that this does only work using `set` and `get`.* Using direct field access with properties unkown to Tabris.js will not work correctly unless you also define a JavaScript property that redirects to `set` and `get` using [Object.defineProperty](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Object/defineProperty).
+This can be used to attach arbitrary data to a widget. *Note that this does only work using `set` and `get`.* Using direct field access with properties unknown to Tabris.js will not work correctly unless you also define a JavaScript property that redirects to `set` and `get` using [Object.defineProperty](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Object/defineProperty).
 Example:

 ```js
 Object.defineProperty(myCustomComponent, 'foo', {